Office Hours: Monday-Friday 7:30 a.m. - 4:00 p.m.

 It's A Great Time To Plant Trees On Your Property

-Beginning in 2017, City of College Park property owners can apply for reimbursement of up to $150.00 annually for trees planted on their residential lot in College Park.
+City of College Park property owners can apply for reimbursement of up to $150.00 annually for trees planted on their residential lot in College Park.
 Click here for the Tree Canopy Enhancement Program (TCEP) Application and Guidelines.
-The completed application should be sent to email@example.com for review and approval.
+The completed application should be sent to email@example.com for review and approval prior to purchasing.

 There are several other programs available to residents to provide funding for tree planting on private property.
 Now is a good time to begin planning for the spring planting season!
 Click on the links below for more information and to get started.
 Click here to learn more about the Prince George's County Rain Check Rebate Program and click here for an application.